Flameeyes/tidy/README.md

   end
 </pre>

-This allows you to a cucumber feature like
+This allows you to write a cucumber feature like

 <pre>
   Scenario: visit the login page